 What is an abandonment wound?

-Overcoming the Wound
+Steps to Overcome the Wound

 Emotional Regulation: The definition of emotional regulation encompasses both positive and negative feelings, along with how we can strengthen them, use them, and control them.
 In order to regulate emotions I highly recommend a daily practice of meditation and/ or journaling.

 Self-Abandonment: Self-abandonment is when you reject, suppress or ignore part of yourself.
 In other words, you have a need or desire you want to meet, and often you make the decision not to meet it.
 To develop your capacity to meet your own needs it would be helpful to ask yourself each day: what do I need today?

 Self-sabotage: Patterns of self-sabotage set in after we’ve been through an abandonment or loss, whether in childhood or adulthood.
 Self-sabotage is all about self-abandonment - the tools of abandonment recovery helps reverse.

 Boundaries: A boundary is a limit or space between you and the other person; a clear place where you begin and the other person ends.
 The purpose of setting a healthy boundary is to protect and take good care of you.
 What boundaries do you need to set?